Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF)

 What forms of identification do I need to provide?

 The types of acceptable identification (ID) documents are dependent on how you are setting up the investment.
-The 'Verification Procedure' section in the Customer Identification Form will list the acceptable types of ID documents or options available to you.
+Refer to the 'Document Verification Procedure' section in the relevant BT Customer Identification Form for a list of the acceptable types of ID documents or options available to you.

 What is a certified copy and who can certify copies of documents?

 A certified copy is a document that has been certified as a true copy of an original document.
+For more information, please refer to the following page bt.com.au/personal/help/how-to-certify-id.html

 How do I provide BT with my identification documentation?

-If you are investing directly with BT and do not have a financial adviser, you should follow the instructions on the Customer Identification Form (individuals and sole traders) included in the relevant Product Disclosure Statement (PDS) or other entity type customer identification forms located on this webpage.
-Your identification documentation should be submitted at the same time as your application to avoid delays.
+If you are investing directly with BT and do not have a financial adviser, you should follow the instructions on the relevant BT Customer Identification Procedure Form in the BT Panorama or Retail Investment Forms section on this webpage.

 What if I don't provide the required identification?

-Your request will be deemed as invalid and the transaction will not be processed until valid documentation is received.
+Your request will be deemed as invalid, and the transaction will not be processed until valid documentation is received.
 The usual rules around cut-off times apply, please refer to your Product Disclosure Statement (PDS).

 The investor that the product is being transferred to must be identified.
-If the investor that the product is being transferred to is an existing investor then no additional identification is required.
+If the investor that the product is being transferred to is an existing investor, then no additional identification is required.

-Do non-individual investors need to appoint an identified Verifying officer to update Authorised Signatories?
+Do non-individual investors need to appoint an identified Verifying Officer to update Authorised Signatories?

 No. Appointing a Verifying Officer is optional.
 For banking products appointing a Verifying Officer makes it easier to appoint and change signatories to a non-individual account.
 For wealth products however, appointing a Verifying Officer makes very little difference to the amount of information required to add or change a signatory.